Vuyo-Ndebele/WalmartSalesData/README.md

 > Customer types and gender distribution also influence purchasing behavior, offering a deeper understanding of target demographics.
 > Seasonal variations and branch-level performance differences further suggest that location and timing significantly impact overall sales.

+4. **Recommendations:**

+> 1. Optimize Inventory Based on Product Line Performance
+- Focus on stocking high-demand product lines while reconsidering or improving underperforming ones.
+Use historical sales trends to predict demand more accurately.

+> 2. Enhance Marketing for Low-Performing Periods
+- Target marketing campaigns during off-peak hours and low-sales days to boost customer traffic and increase average daily sales.

+> 3. Branch-Specific Strategies
+- Customize strategies for each branch based on local customer behavior and performance metrics.
+Consider promotional offers or layout adjustments to improve sales in weaker branches.

+> 4. Leverage Customer Type Insights
+- Develop loyalty programs or targeted promotions for both regular and first-time customers based on their spending patterns.

+> 5. Use Time-of-Day Data to Improve Staffing and Service
+- Align staff schedules and promotional activities with peak shopping times (e.g., afternoons and weekends) to enhance customer service and satisfaction.

+> 6. Promote High-Margin Products
+- Analyze profitability alongside sales volume to promote not just high-selling items, but those with higher margins.

+> 7. Adopt a Data-Driven Culture
+- Encourage continuous data collection and analysis to monitor trends, identify opportunities, and adapt quickly to changes in customer behavior or market conditions.

 ## Business Questions To Answer

 ### Generic Question